diegodoumecq/joymap/README.md

 ### Coming soon(ish):

+1) Make it easier for the user to change the default mappings for buttons and sticks

+  * Right now it is assumed that the user will always use a controller with XInput, but the web standard allows for any kind of weird stuff as long as it consists of buttons and sticks (a flight simulator cockpit for example).
+It is up to the dev to support that strange stuff and this library needs to make it easier.

-1) Implement the listen function in Player for allowing the user to rebind a button to whatever is pressed next
+2) Implement the listen function in Player for allowing the user to rebind a button to whatever is pressed next

   * Add that to the examples

-2) Include the ablity to add/remove players from the html example
+3) Include the ablity to add/remove players from the html example

-3) Gamepad rebinding
+4) Gamepad rebinding

   * Add a few basic functions to handle a player changing controllers
   * Add a listen function to joymap for allowing the user to use the next gamepad to press anything (or a specified button)

-4) Add a 3d example using threejs
+5) Add a 3d example using threejs

+6) Might want to find a better name than "Aggregators"

-5) Add an event system
+7) Add an event system?
+Maybe?

   * The ability to handle inputs as events
   * player.addEvent('A.justPressed', () => console.log('jump!'))
   * player.addEvent('B', () => console.log('run!'))
   * Also should handle connecting/disconnecting gamepads

-6) Might want to find a better name than "Aggregators"

-7) Controller types
+8) Controller types

   * Add support for identifying types of controllers (need to wait for standarization between browsers)
   * Will be used for showing the right button prompts in-game
   * Will be used for mapping the right buttons for the main gamepads and browsers (though its not clear yet if this is even necessary)

-8) Rumble support
+9) Rumble support

   * Check later for real support.
 All we have right now is for mobile devices
   * https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API